Homeschooling High School

 Many Christian schools have their own accreditation agency which regulates their coursework based on Biblical standards.
 While their diplomas are “accredited” by their accrediting agency, their diplomas are not “accredited” in the eyes of the public school system.
 Other Christian schools and private schools choose not to belong to any accrediting agency and therefore do not offer “accredited” diplomas.
 Homeschool diplomas are not “accredited.”

 Most homeschooled students find that they do not need an “accredited” diploma.
 In this case, parents typeset their own diploma or simply forego one altogether.
-ProSara Software sells simple-to-use computer software to enable homeschoolers to create their own professionally designed diplomas and transcripts.
-Another free resource is this simple, printable diploma created by Donna Young.
+You can purchase blank diplomas from Home School Legal Defense Association.

 High School Graduation